just-the-docs/just-the-docs/docs/training/std-3.md

 ---
-## S6, VII.
+## S5, III.
 OPTIONAL - Advanced Movement Obstacle Course
 ---

 + While it's a way of further teaching about prim-jumping as legit movement, it is in no way testing superiority in SL movement.
 IT IS THE ULTIMATE TEST OF PATIENCE.